GeoffreyFrogeye/lollypops/README.md

 ```

 This would run the tasks `ahorn:check-vars` `ahorn:deploy-flake`
-`ahorn:deploy-secrets` and `ahorn:rebuild`.
+`ahorn:deploy-secrets` and `ahorn:switch`.
 You can also only run a specific
 subtask e.g.:

 ```sh